iduane/i18n-ai-extractor/README.md

 - `i18nAiExtractor.scanFolderForUnused`: Folder to scan for unused text (default: "src").
 - `i18nAiExtractor.localeResourceFolder`: Folder containing locale resources (default: "locale").

+> Using Ollama

+You can use Ollama as an alternative to OpenAI for AI-powered suggestions.
+To use Ollama:

+1. Install Ollama on your local machine (https://ollama.ai/).
+2. Configure the extension settings:
+   - Set `i18nAiExtractor.openAIBasePath` to your Ollama API endpoint (e.g., "http://localhost:11434/v1").
+   - Set `i18nAiExtractor.openAIApiKey` to "ollama".
+   - Set `i18nAiExtractor.gptModel` to the Ollama model you want to use (e.g., "qwen2").

+Example configuration:

 ## Usage Tips

 1. **Extracting Locale**: